Isuru-rana/j1939-ESP32/README.md

 ## Why?

+J1939 standard engenders compatibility and avoids re-inventing the wheel when creating CAN applications.

 What makes this particular library interesting?
 In a word: specialization.

 We've gone all-in with C++ specialization to bring you a robust, intuitive & lean implementation.
 For example, setting up and sending a `cab message 1` PDU is as easy as: